Last Updated on by

 The older you get, the more you need to give your body the nutrients required for healthy joints and bones.
 Your joints, in particular, need extra attention.
 As you age, your body produces less and less of the collagen, glucosamine, and other nutrients required to repair damaged joint tissue.
 This leads to a higher risk of joint degradation and decay, leading to arthritis.

 There are a number of supplements intended to provide the nutrients your body needs to repair or your joints.
-Joint Juice is one of the most popular of its kind: not a pill-based supplement, but a juice that is simple and easy to drink.
+In this Joint Juice Review, we’ll see why it’s one of the most popular of its kind: not a pill-based supplement, but a juice that is simple and easy to drink.

 About Joint Juice

 Joint Juice is a glucosamine and chondroitin supplement.
 Both of these nutrients are required to produce new healthy cartilage.
 Glucosamine is a natural substance found in shellfish covering, but it can be synthetic as well.
 Chondroitin can come from bovine and shark cartilage or made in a lab.

 Joint Juice provides both chondroitin and glucosamine (synthetic) in an easy-to-take form.
 No more swallowing hefty pills—simply pop the top and enjoy the flavors of health.

 In addition, the juice contains Vitamin D3 (which is needed for healthy bones), Vitamin C (which helps your body produce more of the collagen that repairs your joints), and green tea extract (excellent for weight loss, which reduces strain on the joints).
 The supplement contains a full 1,500 mg of glucosamine, plus 200 mg of chondroitin.

 - 1,500 mg of glucosamine